RONNIE LI'S PORTFOLIO

 Curiosity cured the cat.

-I am a Ph.D.
-Candidate at Emory University in the lab of Dr. Zhaohui "Steve" Qin in the Department of Biostatistics and Bioinformatics.
-Although I am technically part of the Neuroscience Graduate Program, my research revolves around genomic data science, in particular, the following projects:
+My dissertation research was done in the lab of Dr. Zhaohui "Steve" Qin in the Department of Biostatistics and Bioinformatics.
+It revolved around bioinformatics and genomic data science, in particular, the following projects:

 • Using machine learning (ML) to identify pleiotropic expression quantitative trait loci (eQTLs) in multiple tissues and exons (multi-phenotype association tests).